Why Diversity Should Matter to You

-The traditional student is between the ages of 18-22.
-At Arkansas Tech University, 43.1% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+The "traditional" college student is thought to be between the ages of 18-21.
+At Arkansas Tech University, 43.1% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Arkansas Tech University #643 in the nation for student age diversity.

 Arkansas Tech University Age Diversity Chart

-The chart below displays the age range of the undergraduate student body at Arkansas Tech University.
+The chart below displays the age range of the student body at Arkansas Tech University.

 Questions About Diversity